-Project Name: Boys Probation Home Expansion Supervisor District: Braddock New Facility or Renovation: Expansion Total Project Estimate (ENSNI): \$9,500,000 Year Last Renovated: N/A Year Constructed: 1996
+Project Name: Boys Probation Home Expansion Supervisor District: Braddock New Facility or Renovation: Expansion Total Project Estimate (ENSNI): \$10,000,000 Year Last Renovated: N/A Year Constructed: 1996

 The Boys Probation House is a 22 bed facility for juvenile offenders.
 The facility is currently 9,500 square feet as compared to the Less Secure and Girls Probation House facilities which are approximately 11,500 square feet and serve 12 offenders.
 In addition to the tight quarters for these teenage boys, the facility currently has undersized recreational areas, limited administrative space and counseling space that is not conducive to privacy.
 A study was completed in December 2012 which developed conceptual design options for an expansion at the existing site.
 The existing facility does not meet the operational space and functional requirements of the program.
 The demand for additional space is evident in areas of education, medication management, counseling, recreation and staff support work spaces.
-This facility has the largest demand for use with a typical waiting list of 4 months.
-All beds are full and if there is not space for these court ordered offenders they must wear electronic monitoring devices or wait in the detention center until a bed opens up.
 An expansion and renovation of the existing Boys Probation Home will assist staff in addressing changes in therapeutic programming needs and working with youth in long term residential programs.
 The project will also provide the capability to more effectively manage operational challenges, implement additional programs and address the growing needs of current and future residents.